-It is assumed that the candidate already has knowledge of the fundamental principles of insurance as covered in IF1, Insurance, legal and regulatory and Po5 Insurance law, or equivalent exams.
+It is assumed that the candidate already has knowledge of the fundamental principles of insurance as covered in IF1, Insurance, legal and regulatory and Mo5/Po5 Insurance law, or equivalent exams.

-Summary of learning outcomes Number of questions in the examination 1.
+Sun nmary of learning outcomes Number of questions in the examination 1.
 Understand key aspects of claims handling.
-25 Understand key aspects of handling personal lines claims, including motor.
-7 Understand key aspects of handling property claims, including business interruption.
+25 2.
+Understand key aspects of handling personal lines claims, including motor.
+7 3.
+Understand key aspects of handling property claims, including business interruption.
 7 4.
 Understand key aspects of handling third party liability claims.
 11

-The test specification has an in-built element of flexibility.
+\The test specification (relevant to the M85 multiple choice question exam only) has an in-built element of flexibility.
 It is designed to be used as a guide for study and is not a statement of actual number of questions that will appear in every exam.
 However, the number of questions testing each learning outcome will generally be within the range plus or minus 2 of the number indicated.